 - We will typically consider breaking up that conversion into at least two separate conversions at different times of the year:

 - The first one will optimally be timed to coincide with STA’s Investment Committee’s beginning of year Private Client Report and Market Outlook in the first quarter of the year.
-If you are not a client, you will not get this outlook (thus you should question why you are not a client of STA Wealth??).
+If you are not a client, you will not get this outlook (thus you should question why you are not a client of Avidian Wealth??).
 However, if you are not a client, you can track our 401(k) Plan Manager or read our weekly newsletter that is somewhat tracks our outlook.